AdguardTeam/AdGuardDNSClient/doc/configuration.md

         contain the following properties:

          *  <a href="#dns-upstream-group-match-question_domain" id="dns-upstream-group-match-question_domain" name="dns-upstream-group-match-question_domain">`question_domain`</a>:
-            The domain or a suffix of the domain the set of upstream servers should be used to resolve.
+            The domain or a suffix of the domain that the set of upstream servers should be used to resolve.

          *  <a href="#dns-upstream-group-match-client" id="dns-upstream-group-match-client" name="dns-upstream-group-match-client">`client`</a>:
-            The client's address or a subnet of the client's address the set of upstream servers should be used to resolve requests from.
+            The client's address or a subnet of the client's address that the set of upstream servers should be used to resolve requests from.

         Note, that properties specified within a single entry are combined with a logical *AND*.
 Entries are combined with a logical *OR*.